Our webcam is currently inoperable due to a recent lightening strike. We are aware of the problem. Thank you for your

 It takes resources, know-how, and hard work to keep the railroad in operation.

-Consider joining us by becoming a member.
-Explore the benefits of membership, including the satisfaction of helping to preserve an important part of history.
+Consider joining-on by becoming a member.
+Explore the benefits of museum membership, including the satisfaction of helping to preserve an important part of history.

 The Nevada Northern Railway is a National Historic Landmark and nonprofit museum.
 Most of the original Nevada Northern locomotives, rolling stock, track and buildings are being preserved as part of our ongoing mission.
-The track was laid over a century ago, and two of the original steam locomotives that were ordered for the railroad are still in operation today.
+The track was laid over a century ago through the Great Basin of Nevada to service one of the largest copper mines on the continent.
+Two of the original steam locomotives that were ordered for the railroad over a century ago are still in operation today.
 It has been said that the Nevada Northern Railway is the best-preserved example of a standard-gauge short-line left in North America.

 Best Event in Rural Nevada – The Polar Express - 2013